lucono/karma-test-explorer/README.md

 * Better support for remote development (devcontainers)
 * Support for JavaScript tests (in addition to TypeScript)
 * Support for providing environment variables
-* Better support for code lens in much more scenarios
+* Better support for code lens in more scenarios
+* Support for reloading Karma on changes to the Karma configuration file
 * _And a few other enhancements_